khaledh/khaledh.github.io/docs/nimjet/15-expressions.md

 }
 ```

+Note: The `@Suppress("UNUSED_PARAMETER")` annotation is used to suppress the warning
+about the unused `level` parameter (this is just the parser level, which we don't need).
+We use the `builder` parameter to get the current token type and advance the lexer
+when needed.

 The method should be self-explanatory.
 We make use of the `currentOffset` and
 `originalText` properties of the `PsiBuilder` to check if the character before and after
 the token is whitespace.
 We then return `true` if the operator has leading whitespace